bratkartoffel/security-jwt/README.md

 # Usage
 Starting with version 1.0.0 there are two ways on how to use these libraries.

-The old way is by directly using the libraries as dependencies and doing some manual cryptProperties.
+The old way is by directly using the libraries as dependencies and doing some manual configuration.
-The newer way used spring boot autoconfiguration and reduced the needed cryptProperties a lot.
+The newer way used spring boot autoconfiguration and reduced the needed configuration a lot.

 To see this library "in action", please take a look at [the examples](https://github.com/bratkartoffel/security-jwt-examples).